-- 1. Follow steps 1 through 3 from "To Replace Front Idler Shaft Bearing." - 2.
+- 1. Follow steps 1 through 3 from "To Replace Front Idler Shaft Bearing". - 2.
 Remove retaining rings on each side of forward idler shaft pillow block bearing. - 3.
 Loosen the two (2) set screws on each bearing collar. - 4.
 Slide both bearings off the shaft. - 5.
 Replace by reversing procedure. - 6.
 Reestablish power to dryer.

-I. V-Belts (See Ilustrations In Section F. "Pulleys").
+I. V-Belts (See illustrations in section F "Pulleys")

 V-belts should have proper tension.
-If too loose, they will slip; if too tight, excessive wear on the bearings will result.
+If too loose, they will slip, excessive wear on the bearings will result.
 If the pulleys are not properly aligned, excessive belt wear will result.
 Proper belt tension will allow 1/2" displacement under normal thumb pressure at mid span of belt.